memgraph/docs/products/memgraph/v1.2.0/getting_started/connecting_applications/python.md

 ### Basic setup

-We'll be using a **Dockerized Python program** to demonstrate how to connect to a running Memgraph database instance.<br />
+We'll be using a **Dockerized Python program** to demonstrate how to connect to a running Memgraph database instance.
 If you don't wish to use Docker, the steps might be slightly different, but the code is most likely the same or very similar.<br />

 Let's jump in and connect a simple program to Memgraph.